 Unlike Help to Buy equity loans, which can only be used to buy new-build homes, a Help to Buy mortgage with a guarantee can be used to buy any property.

-Help to buy mortgage guarantees are available for loans of between 80% and 95% of a property’s value - what are often called ‘high loan-to-value’ or ‘high LTV’ mortgages.
+Help to Buy Mortgage Guarantees are available for loans of between 80% and 95% of a property’s value – often called ‘high loan-to-value’ or ‘high LTV’ mortgages.

 Mortgage lenders who are participating in the scheme are able to get government-backed guarantees on every high LTV mortgage they offer.
 However, some lenders may also offer high LTV loans without the backing of this scheme – it would be worth speaking with your lender or mortgage adviser to find out.

-The way it works is that you as the borrower put down a deposit of at least 5% and the government then guarantees any mortgage lending above 80% of the property's value.
-For example, if you took out an 85% mortgage the government would guarantee to repay your lender up to 10% of its value if you defaulted.
+It works like this: you, as the borrower, put down a deposit of at least 5%, and the government then guarantees any mortgage lending above 80% of the property's value.
+For example, if you took out an 85% mortgage, the government would guarantee to repay your lender up to 10% of its value if you defaulted.

-But all of this goes on behind the scenes, and to you as the mortgage borrower the scheme works in the same was as other mortgages.
-You are responsible for repaying the entire amount and if you get into arrears you are still at risk of repossession.
+But all of this goes on behind the scenes, and to you as the borrower, a mortgage with a Help to Buy Mortgage Guarantee is no different to any other mortgage.
+You are responsible for repaying the entire amount and, if you get into arrears, you are still at risk of repossession.

-Following the financial crisis there was a big drop in the number of high LTV mortgages available.
-For example, at the start of October 2013 there were only 44 95% mortgages compared to over 750 in 2008, according to Moneyfacts data.
+Following the financial crisis, there was a big drop in the number of high LTV mortgages available.
+For example, at the start of October 2013, there were only 44 95% mortgages; at the end of August 2016, there were 224 95% mortgages for first-time buyers, according to Moneyfacts data.
 More choice in the market is good news for people struggling to save up a deposit.

 The scheme is open to both first-time buyers and existing homeowners.
 The main requirements in order for you to be eligible are that you should: